It's Time to Stand Up for American Indian/Native Studies in Texas

 What happens in Texas public education impacts the rest of the United States because of the role the state plays in developing K-12 textbooks and instructional materials that get adopted in other parts of the US.
 Texas has also helped lead the nation in book-banning and censorship, all while severely under-funding public education.
 The state's hard turn toward academic censorship has now also impacted Ethnic Studies.
 Prior to 2024, Texas educators were well on their way to developing a complete roster of high school level Ethnic Studies courses, with record enrollment for the already adopted Mexican American and African American Studies courses.
 Since Governor Abbot appointed a new SBOE Chair in December of 2023, the process of Ethnic Studies course adoption has ground to a halt, with a ground-breaking course in American/Indian Studies being the first course to get side-lined in the process.

 IMPORTANT UPDATE: SBOE Chair Kinsey did not add the AI/NS course to the June agenda.
-However, he could still add the course to the September agenda.
-Please sign this petition and check back here for more information.
+However, we still want him to add the course at the next available SBOE board meeting.
+Please sign this petition.

 How did we get here?